Entry to Netherlands: Visas, Residence, Work Permits

 Albania, Andorra, Antigua & Barbuda, Argentina, Australia, Barbados, Bosnia-Herzegovina, Brazil, Brunei, Canada, Chile, Costa Rica, El Salvador, Guatemala, Honduras, Hong Kong, Israel, Japan, Macedonia, Malaysia, Mauritius, Mexico, Monaco, Montenegro, New Zealand, Nicaragua, Panama, Paraguay, San Marino, Saint Kitts and Nevis, Serbia, Seychelles, Singapore, South Korea, Taiwan, The Bahamas, United States of America, Uruguay, Vatican City and Venezuela.

-Citizens from all other countries will need to apply for a short stay visa - this allows visits for up to 90 days in a 180 day period.
+Citizens from all other countries need to apply for a short stay visa - this allows visits for up to 90 days in a 180 day period.
 The short-stay Schengen visa can either be a Tourist Visa (holidays, family visits) or a Business Visa (meetings, training etc).
+Visas can be issued as single entry (enter only once) or multiple entry.

-Applications should be made from your home country - go to the consulate of the Schengen country where you will stay the longest time on your trip.
-You must pass some basic criteria such as having medical travel insurance, sufficient means of support, having a return flight reservation and a passport with at least 3 months validity after the visa expiry date.
-Since 2014 fingerprints of visa applicants are being taken.
-The visa should be processed within 2 to 3 weeks at the most.
+The visa application should be made from your home country - go to the consulate of the Schengen country where you will stay the longest time on your trip.
+You must pass some basic criteria such as having medical travel insurance, sufficient means of support (showing financial documents), having a return flight reservation and a passport with at least 3 months validity after the visa expiry date.
+Your fingerprints will also be taken.
+The short-stay visa should be processed within 2 to 3 weeks at the most.

 Living/Working in the Netherlands